International Humanitarian Law Clinic

 - Law school transcript

-- Exploring the Drone and the Legal Unknown: ILH Clinic director Laurie Blank spoke at an October 18, 2011, workshop on unmanned aerial systems at the University of North Dakota.
+Exploring the Drone and the Legal Unknown: IHL Clinic director Professor Laurie Blank delivered the keynote address at an October 18, 2011, workshop on unmanned aerial systems at the University of North Dakota.
 Watch the video »